If you use Coupa’s invoice compliance, see Compliance as a Service for more information.

+If you use Coupa’s invoice compliance, see Compliance as a Service for more information.

 |Approved||The invoice has been accepted for payment by your customer.|

 The invoice has been disputed.
-See Disputed invoices for more info.
+For more information, see Disputed invoices.

 The invoice has been created, but it hasn't been submitted to your customer yet.

 |Invalid||Specific for compliant e-invoices for clearance countries, for example, Mexico.
 It indicates that a CFDI (Mexican legal invoice form) that you sent failed validation.
 Invoices with this status are visible only to you, not to your customer.|